LinkedIn 'One Time Login' Feature

 And yes, we are.
 So the feature is working as intended.

-Now that we know about the feature, and that it's working, we can ask ourselves: since the original user did not do this action and did not requested a one time sign in link, who did that and why?
+Now that we know about the feature, and that it's working, we can ask ourselves: since the original user did not do this action and did not request a one time sign in link, who did that and why?

 Why using this?